Unipotent linear suspensions of free groups: Effective Minkowskian congruences

-If $P_0$ is a finite index subgroup of a finitely generated group $G$, it is easy to construct an associated characteristic finite index subgroup, by taking the intersection of all the (finitely many) subgroups of $G$ of same index as $P_0$.
+If $P_0$ is a finite index subgroup of a finitely generated group $G$, by taking the intersection of all the (finitely many) subgroups of $G$ of the same index as $P_0$, one obtains an associated characteristic finite index subgroup.

 \begin{defn} Let $P \charsgp G$ be a finite index characteristic subgroup.
-We say \emph{$P$-congruences separate the torsion of $\out G$} (or that $P$ is \emph{Minkowskian} in $G$), if every finite order outer automorphism $[\alpha] \in \out G$ has non-trivial image $[\bar\alpha]$ through the natural map
+We say \emph{$P$-congruences separate the torsion of $\out G$} if every finite order outer automorphism $[\alpha] \in \out G$ has non-trivial image $[\bar\alpha]$ through the natural map